abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 # <h1 id="header-2">Day 2 - Exploring OpenFPGA, VPR and VTR</h1>
 ## <h1 id="header-2_1">Introduction To OpenFPGA</h1>
 An open-source platform called OpenFPGA seeks to make it possible to quickly prototype adaptable FPGA systems.
-Below figure illustrates how a traditional approach would require a big team of seasoned engineers more than a year to complete a production-ready layout and related CAD tools.
+The below figure illustrates how a traditional approach would require a big team of seasoned engineers for more than a year to complete a production-ready layout and related CAD tools.
 In actuality, the majority of engineering efforts are put into creating manual layouts and ad-hoc CAD support.
 ![Screenshot (2179)](https://user-images.githubusercontent.com/120498080/208620681-ce83bf1a-385b-41d4-887c-e09430eafed5.png)
-The development process for both hardware and software can be greatly sped it up with OpenFPGA.
+The development process for both hardware and software can be greatly sped up with OpenFPGA.
 Based on an XML-based description file, OpenFPGA can automatically produce Verilog netlists describing an entire FPGA fabric.
 Within 24 hours, production-ready layout generation can be accomplished with the help of contemporary semi-custom design technologies.
-With the use of contemporary verification tools, OpenFPGA can automatically construct Verilog testbenches to verify the accuracy of FPGA fabric.
+With the use of contemporary verification tools, OpenFPGA can automatically construct Verilog test benches to verify the accuracy of FPGA fabric.
 To avoid repeating engineering while creating CAD tools for several FPGAs, OpenFPGA also offers native bitstream generating capability based on the same XML-based description file used in Verilog generation.
 The CAD tool is available for usage as soon as the FPGA architecture is complete.

-OpenFPGA opens up a wide design area for developing customisable FPGAs because it can support any architecture that VPR can describe.
-This includes the majority of architecture modifications present in contemporary FPGAs.
+OpenFPGA opens up a wide design area for developing customizable FPGAs because it can support any architecture that VPR can describe.
+This includes the majority of architectural modifications present in contemporary FPGAs.
 In addition, OpenFPGA has improved syntax that enables users to alter transistor-level parameters in simple circuits.
 This makes it easier for developers to best tailor the P.P.A.
 (Power, Performance, and Area).
 A small number of young engineers or researchers now have access to adaptable FPGAs for prototype and study thanks to all these advantages.

 The following components make up OpenFPGA's tool functionality: FPGA-Verilog, FPGA-SDC, FPGA-Bitstream, and FPGA-SPICE.
-The remainder of this section will centre on the specific reasons for each of them, as seen in the image below.
+The remainder of this section will center on the specific reasons for each of them, as seen in the image below.
 ![Screenshot (2180)](https://user-images.githubusercontent.com/120498080/208624329-5e0816e9-06fd-4602-856a-9b022c637f7c.png)

 - [Opne FPGA and VTR Installation Guide](https://drive.google.com/file/d/1BbyCDvzvidx22hTT6BOYbCEFAXNhKalH/view?usp=sharing)